90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 - When four right tetrahedra are joined, they form a cube — representing the natural bounds of quaternion rotations.
 - The **scalar part (w)** acts as the *anchor of rotation* (rotation density), while **x, y, z** describe vector directions.

-> Quaternions are not in 4D.
-They use 4D to describe 3D.
+> Quaternions are not 4D.
+They do however: use the 4D to describe the 3D.

 ---